-The average length of a campaign is 4-8 weeks as this is how long a poster will last while still looking good.
+A. The average length of a campaign is 4-8 weeks as this is how long a poster will last while still looking good.
 You can advertise for longer of course but we recommend that you factor in a few poster changes.
-If you have a long-term campaign there are other materials we can use to print your advert such as banner or correx.
-Our sales team will always advise on the most cost effective material for your campaign.
+If you have a long-term campaign there are other materials we can use to print your adverts such as banner or correx.
+Our sales team will always advise on the most cost-effective material for your campaign.

 Q. Why should I commit to a long-term program?

 A. Simply put, we can offer you the best rates and we believe this offers you the best exposure for your brand, goods or events.
 In a lot of cases your audience connects with you and your advert after you have been there for some time, we always suggest though that you make changes to your adverts to keep them looking fresh and your audience engaged.
 Again we’ll take the time to work this out with you to make sure you get the most cost-effective program, and that your advertising continues to be noticed.

 Q. If I do a rotational program, where will my board(s) be?

 A. We work with you to select the town and cities you’d most like to advertise in, the roads and the locations you’d like to be seen in.
 Once we know this we can work out a rotational program based on availability.
 We try where possible to rotate your advert, (not the actual poster as this cannot be used again once posted), around the locations you picked.
 This way, your audience gets the impression that you are constantly advertising and they ‘think’ they have seen your advert all over the place.
 This is just a clever way to get the best from your budget and a very effective way of looking like you’ve really spent some money on outdoor advertising.